CitadelStronghold/gem/docs/README.md

 >
 > > - `libinput`
 >
 > > Note: Patched with higher debounce time.
-Use the default that is installed automatically otherwise.
+You should use the default that is installed automatically otherwise.

 ---